Revisiting the gluino mass limits in the pMSSM in the light of the latest LHC data and Dark Matter constraints: Conclusion

-We next analyze the higgsino models in the light of ATLAS $jets+\met$ data.
-As an illustration we present in Fig.\eqref{fig_10} a comparative study of the constraints in the LLRLH model and that in the ATLAS simplified model \cite{Aad:2020aze}.
+We also analyze both the wino and higgsino models in the light of ATLAS $jets+\met$ data.
+For wino models (LLRLW and LLRHW) the corresponding exclusion contours using $jets+\met$ data are shown in figs.\eqref{llrl_fig1} and \eqref{llrh_fig2}.
+In fig.\eqref{fig_10} we present a comparative study of the constraints in the LLRLH model and that with ATLAS simplified model (both $1l+jets+\met$ and $jets+\met$).
 There is no significant change observed between the two.
 From Figs.\eqref{llrl_fig1}$-$\eqref{fig_10} we find that even in the compressed scenario ($M_{\widetilde{g}} \simeq M_{\widetilde{\chi}_1^0}$), $M_{\widetilde{g}}\gtrsim1.5$ TeV is a fairly conservative limit\cite{Feng:1999zg,Feng:2013pwa}.
 For smaller LSP mass $M_{\widetilde{g}}\gtrsim2$ TeV is a fairly reliable bound.
-More importantly it appears that the bounds from a single channel in a simplified model is not reliable.
-This we have seen in the case of the constraint from the $1l+jets+\met$ data (see the higgsino models in subsec.\eqref{higg}).
-However, data analysis in more than one channel may lead to reliable limits even in the more generic pMSSM model with 19 parameters.
+More importantly it asserts the well-known fact that the bounds from a single channel in a simplified model is not reliable.
+This we have seen in the case of higgsino models where the constraint from the $1l+jets+\met$ ceases to exist, but $jets+\met$ puts bound in place (see the higgsino models in subsec.\eqref{higg}).
+Therefore, a multi-channel analysis may lead to reliable limits even in the more generic pMSSM model with 19 parameters.

 As discussed in the introduction one can make a useful analysis of the interplay between the LHC and PLANCK data on dark matter relic density within the framework of the pMSSM.
-From Figs.\eqref{llrl_fig1}$-$\eqref{fig_10} we find that coannihilation of the LSP with other spin half gauginos is an important DM producing mechanism in the parameter space allowed by the LHC data.
-The coannihilation of the gluinos with the LSP is the dominant among other coannihilation channels.
+From Figs.\eqref{llrl_fig1}$-$\eqref{fig_10} we find that coannihilation of the LSP with other spin half gauginos is an important channel which produces correct value of the DM relic density in the parameter space allowed by the LHC data.
+In particular the gluino-LSP coannihilation plays a very crucial role among the coannihilation processes.
 For the higgsino models there is another interesting process for DM relic density production.
-They are LSP annihilation via $H^+$ or $A$ resonance (see Fig.\eqref{fig_3}).
+They are LSP annihilation via $H^+$ or $A$ resonance (see Fig.\eqref{fig_10}).

 In Fig.\eqref{figlre}(\eqref{figll}) we show the points in the LLRLW (LLRHW) model consistent with both LHC and PLANCK data by the dark blue points.
 All presently available constraints are satisfied by these points for $M_{\widetilde{\chi}_1^0}\gtrsim1.1$ TeV (see Fig.\eqref{fig_10}).